ku7u/MQTTtosT/README.md

 The software will send turnout status data back to JMRI at the end of each commanded movement.

 A gerber file for the required motherboard PCB is included in this distribution.
-I can be sent as is to a PCB fabrication shop such as JLCPCB.
+It can be sent as is to a PCB fabrication shop such as JLCPCB.

 ## Important considerations
 All configuration is done using the supplied menuing system via Bluetooth.
 A Bluetooth Serial app is required on a phone or tablet.
 I recommend BlueTooth Serial on Android by Kai Morich.
 Others I have tried all had issues.
 Connect your device to the ESP32 as soon as the software has been booted.